telerik/kendo-ui-core/docs/api/javascript/ui/pivotgrid.md

 The width of the table columns.
 Value is treated as pixels.

+> This option defines the **minimum** width of the column.
+If the widget is wider then (column numbers * column width) then the columns will be wider then the defined value.
+This is done to occupy all available space in the widget wrapper.

 #### Example - set the column width as a number

     <div id="pivotgrid"></div>